 A mentoring program provides a cost-efficient and engaging tool that allows members to gain knowledge, skills and expand their network.
 In fact, 79% of millennials believe mentoring is critical to their career success.

 Mentors also benefit by being able to demonstrate their commitment to the profession, learn from their relationship with their mentee, and develop their mentoring and communication skills.

 But members aren't the only ones that will benefit from a mentoring program, the professional association will also see benefits.

 Providing a mentoring program is very valuable in helping to attract new members.
 Mentoring gives members the opportunity for the important continued professional development that they are looking for.

-Member retention can be improved with a mentoring programme.
+Member retention can be improved with a mentoring program.
 By providing a mentoring program, a professional association will add value in the form of a tangible benefit that can have a real impact on the members' career development and effectively increase the number of members that renew with the association each year.

 Increased member engagement can be achieved because mentoring fosters a sense of community within the association and gets members to participate regularly.